Wa State: Illicit drug trade

 A BBC presentation aired on 19 November 2016 showed the burning of methamphetamine, as well as a thriving trade in illegal animal parts.

 The production of crystal meth of high quality as well as heroin is still thriving and worth billions of dollars as of 2021.
-Cheaper ya ba tablets are made by neighboring rebel groups which depend on the Wa for raw materials.
+Cheaper ya ba tablets are made by neighboring rebel groups which depend on the Wa for raw materials – namely precursor chemicals sourced from the chemical industry in China and chemical industry in India which enter Myanmar directly or by transit through the Golden Triangle (Southeast Asia) and specifically Lao PDR via Viet Nam and Thailand.
+The regional synthetic drug production and trafficking industry, in which Wa State plays an important role, has become a major source of illegal drugs now exported across the region and beyond.